 (c) many other proprietary conference tools and open source conferencing tools (e.g. Jitsi)

-Editor’s Note: Details allowing evaluation could be added to the technical realization, especially for other tools than GTM.

-Editor’s Note: Gotomeeting is given the focus since this is a tool we have experience with in 3GPP and MCC has licenses.
+NOTE: Gotomeeting is given the focus since this is a tool we have experience with in 3GPP and MCC has licenses.
 Many other conferencing tools are available such as WebEx ™, Zoom, BlueJeans, join.me etc,

 8.3.3 Addresses Requirements: